 SchemaNode

-A SchemaNode is an intermediate node in the Index schema tree.
-A SchemaNode generally serves to position multiple children nodes in an order.
-Together, the nodes form trees which define a storage format.
+SchemaNodeA SchemaNode is an intermediate node in the Index schema tree.
+A SchemaNode generally serves to position multiple child nodes in an order.
+Together, the nodes form trees that define a storage format.
 Versions of a text will follow the structure as defined by the schema tree.

-The easiest way to think of a SchemaNode in the context of the majority of the texts on Sefaria, is that it is a node positioning other nodes, as opposed to a JaggedArrayNode which indicates that text will be stored at this location. (i.e the Version has a JaggedArray at this point in the structure, containing the text in nested arrays).
+As opposed to a JaggedArrayNode, which indicates that text will be stored at this location. (i.e., the Version has a JaggedArray at this point in the structure, containing the text in nested arrays), this node positions other nodes.

 A complex text will be comprised of a SchemaNode with other nodes as children.
 The nodes at the leaves, indicating locations where text can be stored, will be of typeJaggedArrayNode.